utlib/collections-uoft/docs/index.md

 View the list of existing repositories in Collections U of T [here](https://collections.library.utoronto.ca/repositories).

-Digital projects making use of Collections U of T include:
+While digitized items in Collections U of T are required to be UTL acquisitions belonging to a UTL department or archives for long term care and maintenance, please note that some legacy digital projects currently make use of Collections U of T IIIF infrastructure, including:
 * Ann Komaromi's *[Project for the Study of Dissidence and Samizdat](https://samizdat.library.utoronto.ca/)*
 * *[French](https://french.newberry.t-pen.org/)* and *[Italian Paleography](https://italian.newberry.t-pen.org/)*, supported by a grant from The Andrew W. Mellon Foundation and completed in partnership with the Newberry Library and the Walter J. Ong Centre for Digital Humanities at Saint Louis University
 * Pamela Klassen's *[Story Nations](https://storynations.utoronto.ca/)*